-Heading to Sabah and looking for the perfect Kota Kinabalu travel itinerary?
+Heading to Sabah and looking for the best Kota Kinabalu travel itinerary?
 Perfect!
 We can help in this Kota Kinabalu itinerary blog.

-Gateway to Sabah – the ultimate destination for nature lovers – Kota Kinabalu, or KK as it’s affectionately known, is well worth hanging around for more than a few nights.
-The state capital, it’s a surprisingly charming city with seaside views, friendly locals and colourful markets.
+The gateway to Sabah (the ultimate destination for nature lovers), Kota Kinabalu, or KK as it’s affectionately known, is well worth hanging around for more than a few nights.
+It’s a surprisingly charming city with seaside views, friendly locals and colourful markets.

 We also have a complete list of the top things to do in Kota Kinabalu so you can decide if the stops in our Kota Kinabalu itinerary 5 days are perfect for you.
 You will find all the options for what to do in Kota Kinabalu.